DigiNode-Tools/diginode-tools/docs/rpi_setup_step7_forward_ports.md

 For your changes to take effect, it may be required to restart the Raspberry Pi and/or the Router particularly if the IP address of the device has been changed.

-You can run DigiNode Status monitor at any time to quickly check the current local IP address of the Raspberry Pi.
+At any point, you can run 'DigiNode Status Monitor' to quickly check the current local IP address of the Raspberry Pi.

 ### A Brief Primer on Port Forwarding